idkcallme/FEP/AI_SYSTEM_CLARIFICATION.md

 # FEP Cognitive Architecture - AI Framework vs AI System Clarification

-## What We Built: A Complete Cognitive AI System
+## A Complete Cognitive AI System

-### 🧠 **This IS an AI System, Not Just a Framework**
+### 🧠 **This IS an AI System**

-The FEP Cognitive Architecture we've implemented is a **complete artificial intelligence system** based on the Free Energy Principle.
+The FEP Cognitive Architecture I implemented is a **complete artificial intelligence system** based on the Free Energy Principle.
 Here's what makes it a full AI:

 ## Core AI Capabilities Already Implemented